sze-ssv/Capture_Data/README.md

 ## Input Data

 For capturing the data we are running Node-RED on windows.
 The sensor is connect to the PC via USB.
-As an input node we are therefor using the Serial In.
+As an input node we are therefor using the `serial in`.
 The Serial Port can be found via the device manager.
 The input data is a JSON String.
 In the second step, the JSON string is converted to a JSON object.
+The sensor measuers the RGB Colour Value.
+After converting the input data to a JSON object the `msg.paylpoad` therefore contains the R-, G-, B-, and C-Value.

 ## To CSV

 The node `toCSV` can be used to add the timestamp and the label to the data.
-The preinstalled flow contains as class for exmaple a zero.
+The preinstalled flow contains as class a zero.
 Changes to the class can be made in the following line of the node.
 Please note that the following [machine learning model](https://github.com/SSV-embedded/TinyML_IR-Sensor) can only classify numbers.

 ```
 msg.payload = data + ',' + msg.payload + ',' + "0";
 ```
+records delimiter = ";"
+Coloumn 1: Timestamp GMT
+Coloumn 2: R-Value
+Coloumn 3: G-Value
+Coloumn 3: B-Value
+Coloumn 4: C-Value

 Using the node `CSVtoFile` the storage location is defined.
 Make sure to enter the entire file path.
 Running Node-RED on windows you can access the file directly from your explorer.
 If you are running Node-RED on a Raspberry Pi you should use a FTP client to access the file.